 \subsection{Aircraft trajectory generation}

-The generation of synthetic aircraft trajectories presents significant challenges because they need to capture both the temporal dynamics of aircraft movement and the spatial distribution while respecting various operational constraints within a specific airspace.
-For example, arriving aircraft should pass through specific three dimensional fixes and maintain appropriate altitudes to ensure safe and efficient landing.
-One such critical point is the Final Approach Fix (FAF), which marks the beginning of the final approach segment where pilots initiate their final descent for landing, as illustrated in Figure~\ref{RKSI}.
+The generation of synthetic aircraft trajectories presents significant challenges because the trajectories need to capture both the temporal dynamics of aircraft movement and the spatial distribution while respecting various operational constraints within a specific airspace.
+For example, arriving aircraft must pass through specific three-dimensional fixes and maintain appropriate altitudes to ensure safe and efficient landing.
+One such critical point is the final approach fix (FAF), which marks the beginning of the final approach segment where pilots initiate their final descent for landing, as illustrated in Figure~\ref{RKSI}.

 One study applied a GMM to fit the distribution of an aircraft trajectory dataset and generate synthetic trajectories by drawing samples from the fitted GMM~\cite{barratt2018learning}.
 Another study also applied a GMM and used a feature vector that consisted of deviations from a flight path rather than actual position measurements to better represent variability in trajectories within specific airspace~\cite{jung2023inferringtrafficmodelsterminal}.
-The synthetic minority over-sampling technique (SMOTE)~\cite{chawla2002smote} was employed to augment aircraft trajectory data in minor trajectory patterns to improve the accuracy of trajectory prediction~\cite{yoon2023improving}.
-Another study combined a Temporal Convolutional Network (TCN) and a VAE for aircraft trajectory generation~\cite{krauth2023deep}.
+The synthetic minority over-sampling technique (SMOTE)~\cite{chawla2002smote} was used to augment aircraft trajectory data in minor trajectory patterns to improve the accuracy of trajectory prediction~\cite{yoon2023improving}.
+Another study combined a temporal convolutional network (TCN) and a VAE for aircraft trajectory generation~\cite{krauth2023deep}.